Post-war Civil Defence Corps Badges & Insignia 1949-1968

 Civil Defence Corps Rank Badges

-The Civil Defence Corps used similar ranking badges to those in the Second World War such as chevrons and bars.
-However, they were made in a different material.
+The Civil Defence Corps used similar ranking badges to those in the second world war such as chevrons and bars.
+However, they were made in a different material and a different shade of yellow.
 Rank chevrons (consisting of two and three chevrons) were issued for junior roles and officers used an expanded set of narrow and broad bars.

-In many instances Civil Defence Corps officers wore their rank on the epaulette of their battledress rather than the upper arm.
+Civil Defence Corps officers wore their rank on the epaulette of their battledress (rather than on the upper arm during the war).

 Proficiency (Bounty) Stars